-After the last 10 years of being subjected to the harsh, no-holds-barred realities of Right-wing ideology, I never thought I would live to see the day when millions of ordinary people were, in effect, sentenced to remain under the yoke of those responsible, by a bunch of shallow thinking turncoats from within their own ranks.
+After years of being subjected to the harsh, no-holds-barred realities of Right-wing ideology, I never thought I would live to see the day when millions of ordinary people were, in effect, sentenced to remain under the yoke of the few by a bunch of shallow thinking turncoats from within their own ranks.

 Shame on you for, in effect, condoning the ruinous decline and destruction of the essential fabric of a decent and caring society, by the few.
 Their lack of any amount of empathy or concern for life as lived by the many, responsible for: –

-• Rip off rail, public transport, water, gas and electricity privatisation.
+• Rip off rail, public transport, water, gas and electricity privatization.

 • Food banks.